Information pursuant to Article 4 7 DSGVO

 (3) You can prevent the storage of cookies by setting your browser software accordingly.
 However, please note that if you do this you may not be able to fully use all the features of this website.
 You may also prevent the collection by Google of the data generated by the cookie and related to your use of the website (including your IP address) as well as the processing of this data by Google by downloading and installing the browser plug-in available at the following link: http://tools.google.com/dlpage/gaoptout?hl=de.

-You can prevent the collection of data through Google Analytics by clicking on the following link.
-An opt-out cookie is then set which prevents the future collection of your data whilst visiting this website: Deactivate Google Analytics
+You can prevent the collection of data through Google Analytics by clicking on the following link:

 (4) This website uses Google Analytics with the extension “anonymizeIp()”.
 As a result, IP addresses are processed in shortened form, preventing any direct link to a person.
 Insofar as the data collected about you is assigned a personal reference, the latter will be immediately excluded and the personal data will be deleted immediately.